DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ## Things to pay attention to

-Here is a list of advise that will make your parser future proof.
+Here is a list of considerations that will make the parser robust for both common cases and edge cases.

 ### Do not parse URLs by hand